Stephen Dedman

-Stephen Dedman (born 1959) is an Australian author of dark fantasy and science fiction stories and novels.
+Stephen Dedman (born 1959) is an Australian writer of dark fantasy and science fiction stories and novels.

 Biography

 Dedman's short stories have appeared in Year's Best Fantasy and Horror, Year's Best SF, and The Best Australian Science Fiction Writing: A Fifty Year Collection.

 Contributing as a story editor, Dedman is also one of the team members behind Borderlands, a tri-annual Australian science fiction, fantasy and horror magazine published between 2003-2009 from Perth, Western Australia.

 In 2007, he contributed to the Doctor Who short-story collection, Short Trips: Destination Prague.